 Polenta or “žganci” in Croatian, is made of cornflour and it’s served warm.
 It’s excellent with homemade cream or yogurt (this ingredient is more popular with the younger generations though).
 Besides the cream, polenta can also be made with bacon.

-Older generations certainly brought to use some tasty and delicious breakfasts which are so simple and easy to make, yet tasty.
+Older generations certainly brought to use some tasty breakfasts which are so simple and easy to make, yet tasty.
 Popara is an old dish ideal for both breakfast and dinner.
 It’s still prepared in some regions, while younger generations remember it thanks to their grandparents.

 This dish requires boiled water with butter, white onion, salt, and old bread cut into pieces.
 Before serving, the ingredients are drained.
 Popara goes great with cheese and other dairy products.